3DSRBench: A Comprehensive 3D Spatial Reasoning Benchmark

 \paragraph{CircularEval~\cite{liu2025mmbench}.} To avoid the bias of choice ordering and the influence of random guessing for multiple choice questions, we adopt CircularEval~\cite{liu2025mmbench} for more robust benchmark performance.
 Specifically we feed each question into the LMM two or four times, each with a different ordering of the answer choices.
 The LMM is considered successful in answering this question only if the predicted answer is correct for all passes.

-\paragraph{FlipEval.} We further propose \textit{FlipEval} to remove left/right biases in 3D with paired visual question-answer pairs.
-By applying horizontal flip to the image, we obtain a new visual question.
+\paragraph{FlipEval.} Following the left-right biases discussed in~\cite{Ranasinghe_2024_CVPR}, we further propose a novel \textit{FlipEval} to remove left/right biases in 3D with paired visual question-answer pairs.
+By applying horizontal flip to an image, we obtain a new visual question.
 The answer would generally remain the same, such as for location and height questions, but when it involves 3D spatial relationships such as ``left'' and ``right'', the answer would change.
-We illustrate this idea in \cref{fig:teaser-b}, where the elephant logo is the on the left of the truck but changes to the right side after horizontal flipping.
+We illustrate this idea in \cref{fig:teaser-b}, where the elephant logo is the on the left of the truck but changes to the right after image flipping.
 FlipEval effectively removes left/right biases in 3D spatial relationship, such as driver often sitting on the left side of the car or most people holding tools in their right hands.
-Lastly FlipEval also helps to avoid the influence of random guessing and enriches the image distribution in our \datasetname.
+Lastly FlipEval also avoids the influence of random guessing and enriches the image distribution in our \datasetname.